ivanglubish/arcade-game/README.md

 - the player change back to a starter image.

 When player reaches the water block, the player's image is change and position change:
->The first block change player's image on a Princess-girl;
+>The first block change player's image on a Princess-girl
 >The second block change player's image on a Pink-girl;

 > The third block change player's image on a Cat-girl;